New Bounds on the Size of Binary Codes with Large Minimum Distance: Main Results - Upper Bound

-We will follow the covering argument by Navon and Samorodnitsky \cite{navon2009linear} and show upper bounds on $M$ for any code $C$ with length $n$ and $d \geq n/2 - \sqrt{n}$ or $d \geq n/2 - 2\,\sqrt{n}$.
-The viewpoint presented in \cite{navon2009linear}, providing an alternative proof to \Tref{Thm:MRRW}, is different from that in \cite{mceliece1977new}, which relies on analytical properties of the Krawchouk polynomials, and instead adopts Fourier analysis on the group $\Ftwo^n$ as their main tool.
+We adopt a covering argument similar to Navon and Samorodnitsky \cite{navon2009linear} and show upper bounds on the size of any code $C$ with length $n$ and minimum distance $d$ scaling as $d \geq n/2 - \Omega(\sqrt{n})$.
+The viewpoint presented in \cite{navon2009linear}, providing an alternative proof to the MRRW bound, is different from the original proof found in \cite{mceliece1977new} which relies on analytical properties of the Krawchouk polynomials, and instead employs Fourier analysis on the group $\Ftwo^n$ as their main tool.

 In particular, the authors of \cite{navon2009linear} exploit the expediency of working with the maximal eigenfunctions of Hamming balls.
 One key finding was that, given any real-valued function $f$ on $\bit^n$ with a small support $B\subset \bit^n$, such that the adjacency matrix of the Hamming cube acts on $f$ by multiplying it pointwise by a large factor, the cardinality of error-correcting codes with minimum distance $d$ can be upper bounded by $n\abs{B}$.
-The applicability will depend on the on the value of the multiplying factor.
+The applicability will depend on the value of the multiplying factor.
 By proposing functions $f$ supported on Hamming balls $B = B_r(\zero, n)$ of different radii $r$, one may derive a lower bound of the multiplying factor, formally called the \textit{maximal eigenvalue of adjacency matrix of the subgraph incduced by $B$}.
-This made possible a simple proof of the first linear programming bound.
+This makes possible a simple proof of the first linear programming bound.